August 13, 2015

-Along with heating and lighting, water heating is perhaps one of the biggest energy users in an average Canadian household, and it’s up to you to ensure that your home’s water heating system is energy-efficient.
+Along with heating and lighting, water heating is perhaps one of the biggest energy users in an average Canadian household, and it’s up to you to ensure that your hot water tanks are energy-efficient.
 Though you may think that only tankless water heaters can do an effective job in being energy-efficient, hot water tanks can still help greatly in reducing your energy bills when used the right way.

-Instead of considering on building your own expensive solar water heater or switching to other types of systems, you can try sticking to hot water tanks, have them installed professionally, and keep these energy-saving ideas in mind.
+Instead of considering building your own expensive solar water heater or switching to other types of systems, you can try sticking to hot water tanks, having them installed professionally, and keeping these energy-saving ideas in mind.

 Preferred Temperature Settings

 Make sure that the tank’s temperature will not exceed 60 degrees Celsius nor be lower than 55 degrees whenever you use them.
 Higher temperatures tend to increase the danger of scalding on your hot water tanks, which would waste more energy; on the other hand, lower temperatures give room for bacteria to grow and fester in your tank.
 Reduce these risks and always set the tank between these preferred temperatures.

 To make the most out of your hot water tank’s water heating capabilities, try insulating it by installing an insulating blanket around it.
 Insulating your hot water tank allows the water inside it to stay warm longer even after the tank has been turned off, thus saving a lot on heating expenses.